aptech/docs/docs/CR-annotationSetLineThickness.rst

 Purpose
 ----------------
-Sets the line thickness for textbox, rectangle or ellipse borders as well as the color for lines and arrows.
+Sets the line thickness for textbox, rectangle or ellipse borders as well as the thickness of lines and arrows.

 Format
 ----------------